-If your child is ill, please let the school know as soon as you can in the morning of every day of their absence.
+If your child is ill, please let the school know by 9am at the latest, you will need to inform the school in the morning of every day of their absence.
 To report an absence in the primary phase please call 01695 729912- Option 1 and for secondary phase absences -Option 2.

 Please provide a reason for your child’s absence.
 Simply reporting that your child is ‘ill’ or ‘unwell’ does not provide enough information for the absence to be recorded as ‘authorised illness’.

 It is a legal requirement of the Department for Education (DfE) that we record pupil absence accurately as attendance information is passed to the Department of Education.